How We Designed Our Budget Step 2- Budget Categories

 We like to have 1 year in our emergency savings, but that is what helps us sleep better at night.

-Using the snowball debt repayment method, pay each one with the smallest debts first to eliminate them while paying the minimum amounts on the larger debts.
+Using the snowball debt repayment method, first, pay each one with the smallest debts to eliminate them while paying the minimum amounts on the larger debts.

 Once you pay a smaller debt off, you roll that money into the next smallest debt until your debt is paid off.